 Follow the hyperlink for more information and registration

-Professor Fernando Martirena from Santa Clara University in Cuba will be our special guest for the 2013 AGDF Building Resilience Roadshow.
-Many AGDF members may remember Fernando from our 2008 “Running on Empty” National Roadshow
+Professor Fernando Martirena from Santa Clara University in Cuba will be our special guest for the 2013 AGDF Building Resilience Roadshow.… Go to Article

 May the 1st Club

 Back in the late 1970s and early 1980s there was a need for political culture.
-In West End appeared the the first coffee club in Brisbane – May the 1st Club which was a regular event organised by activists from the democratic rights struggles in the 1970s.
+In West End appeared the the first coffee club in Brisbane – May the 1st Club which was a regular event organised by activists from the democratic rights struggles in the 1970s.… Go to Article

 Foco Nuevo in November 2012